trisulnsm/apps/analyzers/passive-dns/README.md

 ### 2. Enable DNS FTS

 On the probe edit the *DNS configuration file*.
 This is identified by a GUID PI-CCC..
-You can type @/usr/local/share/trisul-probe/cfgedit@  to find and edit the file.
+You can type `/usr/local/share/trisul-probe/cfgedit`  to find and edit the file

 ````
 sudo -i